 The BrightStart PPEC is actually a nursing center – but often, parents and visitors get the impression of a day care.
 Infants and children in the program must have some form of nursing intervention.
 Staff caring for patients in the center are registered nurses, licensed practical nurses, aides and therapists with very specific pediatric experience.

 PPEC centers have been active in Florida since 1995.
 PPEC centers are licensed and regulated by the State of Florida.

-We have two centers in Central Florida.
+We have three centers in Central Florida.

 The Orlando center serves central and south Orlando and southern Orange County, along with Osceola and eastern Polk Counties.
 This includes Kissimmee, St Cloud and Poinciana.

 The Sanford center serves Seminole county, along with western Volusia and eastern Lake Counties.
 This includes Sanford, Oviedo, Winter Springs, Altamonte Springs, Longwood, Casselberry, Deltona, Debary, Orange City and Deland.

 PPEC offers so many advantages for a child with special health needs, but among the key benefits are: